 There is some tension in the story (of course) but it is of the very low key variety.
 Will the virgin Violette (Pauline Burlet) be able to seduce the stranger (Alban Lenoir) so he stays?
 Will she agree to share him as the pact dictates?
 Will he agree to such a scheme?
 What happens if the men from the village come back?

 The film is told with the pacing and structure of a fable.
-Which in essence it is.
-Pauline Burlet’s resemblance to Emma Watson, the fact that the movie revolves around a bucolic French village where only one girl can read (And whose father has disappeared) all make for a strange Beauty and the Beast feeling to some of the proceedings.
+Which, in essence, it is.
+Pauline Burlet’s resemblance to Emma Watson, the fact that the movie revolves around a bucolic French village where only one girl can read (And whose father has disappeared) makes for a strange Beauty and the Beast feeling to some of the proceedings.

 The Bad: Not necessarily a bad thing, mind you, but more of a setting of expectations.
 This is a romantic drama.
 This is not an erotic fantasy romp.
 There is some nudity (It is a French film after all) but there is very little erotic or titillating content considering the premise.